-The majority of the Company's equity method investments relate to the Company's investment in an affiliated company, IGM, a member of the Power Financial group of companies, over which it exerts significant influence but does not control.
+The majority of the Company's equity method investments relate to the Company's investment in an affiliated company, IGM, a member of the Power Corporation group of companies, over which it exerts significant influence but does not control.
 The Company's proportionate share of IGM's earnings is recorded in net investment income in the Consolidated Statements of Earnings.
-The Company owns 9,200,505 shares of IGM at December 31, 2019 (9,200,548 at December 31, 2018) representing a 3.86% ownership interest (3.82% at December 31, 2018).
+The Company owns 9,200,518 shares of IGM at December 31, 2020 (9,200,505 at December 31, 2019) representing a 3.86% ownership interest (3.86% at December 31, 2019).
 The Company uses the equity method to account for its investment in IGM as it exercises significant influence.
-Significant influence arises from several factors, including, but not limited to the following: common control of the Company and IGM by Power Financial, shared representation on the Boards of Directors of the Company and IGM, interchange of managerial personnel, and certain shared strategic alliances, significant intercompany transactions and service agreements that influence the financial and operating policies of both companies.
+Significant influence arises from several factors, including, but not limited to the following: common control of the Company and IGM by Power Corporation, shared representation on the Boards of Directors of the Company and IGM, interchange of managerial personnel, and certain shared strategic alliances, significant intercompany transactions and service agreements that influence the financial and operating policies of both companies.

-2 2019 7 2018
+202 2019

-Carrying value, beginning of year 346 \$ 362
+Carrying value, beginning of year \$ 350 \$ 3

-Equity method share of IGM net earnings 25 26
+Equity method share of IGM net earnings 25

-De-recognition of certain deferred sales commissions - (21)

-Dividends received (21) (21)
+Dividends received (21) (2

-Carrying value, end of year \$ 350 \$ 346
+Carrying value, end of year \$ 354 \$ 3

-Share of equity, end of year \$ 171 \$ 174
+Share of equity, end of year \$ 190 \$ 1

-Fair value, end of year \$ 342 \$ 285
+Fair value, end of year \$ 317 \$ 3 [,]